wangdi4/llvm/llvm/docs/LangRef.rst

     %2 = load float, float* %c, align 4, !alias.scope !6
     store float %0, float* %arrayidx.i, align 4, !noalias !7

+..
+INTEL_CUSTOMIZATION

+'``intel-tbaa``' Metadata
+^^^^^^^^^^^^^^^^^^^^^^^^^

+In LLORG version, TBAA annotation is emitted by the front end and is only consumed by the optimizer.
+In cases when memory access is done throught the getter in the user code it results in a very "short" path in the tbaa access tag.
+And optimizer, once inlining is done, is unable to refine the TBAA metadata.

+In order to improve the situation, ``intel-tbaa`` metadata on GEP instruction is introduced.
+It is expected to be used for annotating GEPs emitted for
+  * accessing a field of a structure
+  * indexing into an array
+  * pointer arithmetic when both source pointer and the resulting one are in the same array according to the source language semantics

+Semantics
+"""""""""

+The ``intel-tbaa`` metadata has format similar to the *Access Tags* of the regular ``tbaa`` metadata, i.e. ``(OuterTy, InnerTy, Offset)``.
+The ``intel-tbaa`` metadata can desribe one of two things:

+ * If ``OuterTy`` is different from the ``InnerTy`` then ``InnerTy`` must be contained in the ``OuterTy`` in the TBAA type descriptors hierarchy.
+Also, the following guarantee takes place: if load/store is done from/to the address calculated by the annoated GEP and that load/store has ``tbaa`` annotation with access tag that is sub-path of the GEP's ``intel-tbaa`` data treated as access tag (i.e. GEP's annotation is reachable from load/store's annotation via ImmediateParent relation) then that access in the source language is representable with ``(OuterTy, InnerTy, Offset)`` access tag with the base pointer operand of the annotated GEP pointing to the ``OuterTy`` object.

+   Notes about C++:
+   * array-to-pointer might be annotated by the same ``intel-tbaa`` tag as the access of the first element of the array which is totally correct, even though there won't be any load/store directly using that GEP.

+   * a chain of GEPs emitted for the memory access trhough the union type must *not* be annotated with the ``intel-tbaa`` metadata because such way of type-punning should be allowed.

+ * If ``OuterTy`` is the same as ``InnerTy`` then ``Offset`` must be zero and the GEP must represent pointer arithmetic where the result of the GEP and the GEP's base pointer must point inside the same array of ``InnerTy`` objects in the source language.

+   Note about C++: this tag can only appear when calculating the offset using pointer arithmetic without array types involved.
+In order for this GEP to be combined in a way "widening" the resulting outer type the base of it should be an array-to-pointer decay GEP or a GEP produced based on such a pointer.

+..
+END INTEL_CUSTOMIZATION

 '``fpmath``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^